 Chloride

-The town of Chloride is all that is left of a once thriving gold mining operation.
-The town is very small and quaint with the houses decorated in colorful ways.
-After stopping at the small store we learned that the area had a lot of rain that season and the washes were running high.
-Undaunted we made our way up to go see the painted murals which are a chief attraction in Chloride.
-The first wash we came to was knarly with a major do it if you dare look to it.
-We sat pondering the situation when a truck came by and went through the wash right in front of us.
-We then crossed it ourselves without any problem.
-We stopped after a short ways and looked for rocks for about 20 minutes.
-We found some interesting green rocks and some rocks with pyrite there was an abundance of quartz.
-We decided to go on and see the murals and check out the area further on.
-After a couple more less impressive crossings we found the murals and got out to take some photos and look around.
-The site had some petroglyphs and a painted set of murals across some big boulders.
-We looked around for awhile and then drove back down the mountain stopping to have lunch and do some more rock collecting.
-We found remnants of old mining operations scattered around and some neat rocks however we didn't find anything of signifigance (that we know of).
+A tiny strip of brightly painted old buildings in Chloride, Arizona, is all that is left of the once thriving gold mining town.
+Quaint shops and a general store are open most days to the tourists that happen by.
+At the small store we learned that the area had had a lot of rain that season and that the washes were running high.
+Undaunted, we made our way up the canyon to see the painted murals which are a chief attraction in Chloride.
+The first wash we came to was pretty rough, and while we were pondering the situation, a truck came by and went through the wash right in front of us.
+If he could do it so could we!
+We crossed it without any problem.
+The canyon is a great place to rockhound, so stopping we began to hunt.
+We found some green, as well as some rocks with pyrite inclusions.
+Everywhere, there was an abundance of quartz, and plenty of jasper.
+After a couple more less impressive crossings, we finally found the murals and got out to take some photos and look around.
+The site also had some ancient petroglyphs that were interesting.
+We looked around for awhile, and then drove back down the mountain, stopping to have lunch and do some more rock collecting.
+We found remnants of old mining operations scattered around and some more neat rocks.
+A great stop and a super day!